reingel/LangRepeater/README.md

 | Previous page | `[` |
 | Back to study | any other key |

 `]` / `[` navigate stats pages while a stats screen is open, and skip 3 segments at a time during normal playback.
 Segment stats show the top segments by play count plus total learning time.
 Date stats show daily segment/repeat counts and net play time.
 Play counts are updated on merge/split.
+Play counts are recorded in Listen & Repeat mode only.